 A result object MAY contain a property named suppressions whose value is an array of zero or more unique (§3.7.3) suppression objects (§3.32) each of which describes a request to “suppress” a result (that is, to exclude it from result lists, bug counts, etc.).

-If suppressions is absent, it SHALL default to an null.
+If suppressions is absent, it SHALL default to null.

 The presence of an array value, whether or not the array is empty, SHALL mean that suppression information is available for the result.
-In this case, if the array is non-empty, a SARIF consumer SHALL treat the result as suppressed, and if the array is empty, a consumer SHALL treat the result as not suppressed.
+In this case, if the array is empty, a consumer SHALL treat the result as not suppressed.
+If the array is non-empty, a consumer that needs to determine the result’s suppression state SHALL examine the kind properties (§3.32.2) of the suppression objects in the array.

 The absence of an array value, or the presence of a null value, SHALL mean that suppression information is not available for the result.
 A SARIF consumer SHALL treat such a result as not suppressed.